Three Ways to Learn

 Owner, Instructor, Chief Car Washer

-I've lived in this part of the Pacific Northwest for a few years now.
-After helping a friend's daughter learn to drive, I discovered our community no longer offered a driver education program.
-So I decided to start one!
+I've been teaching driver's ed since 2017, when I first opened Freedom Driver Education.
 To me, personal freedom is, in large part, the ability to go wherever you want, in your own car.
 My goal is to teach young people how to embrace their personal independence and protect themselves from losing it.
 Safe, smart driving keeps everybody happy on the road.
 My personal driving experience ranges from the badlands of New Mexico to the mountains of Colorado and the narrow lanes of England.
 I am certified by the DMV and approved by ODOT to teach teens the complex coordination of skills that safe driving requires.